WHAT IS A GOOD CHAIR?

 – PRIVATE, PUBLIC, AND INSTITUTIONAL –

-Reichenschwand, 20.01.2016.
-On February 1, State Minister Dr. Markus Söder, together with the initiators Werner Löffler and Dr. Thomas Schriefers, will open the "Sitzpunkte" exhibition in the Heimatministerium [Folklore Museum] in Nuremberg.
-The exhibition will take place from 01.02.2016 to 12.02.2016 in Bankgasse 9 in Nuremberg.
-It will feature select exhibits from the Werner Löffler Collection as well as sketches and pictures which may provide insight into the question "What is a good chair?" – private, public, and institutional.
+Reichenschwand, 18.02.2016.
+On February 12, the "SITZPUNKTE" exhibition at the State Ministry for Finance, State Development, and Homeland in Nuremberg closed.
+It was opened by State Minister Dr. Markus Söder together with the initiators Werner Löffler and Dr. Thomas Schriefers.
+The exhibition took place from 01.02.2016 to 12.02.2016 in Bankgasse 9 in Nuremberg.
+It featured select exhibits from the Werner Löffler Collection as well as sketches and pictures which stimulated discussion of the question "What is a good chair?" – private, public, and institutional.